 \section{Abstract}

-In this paper, we first explain congruences of Eisenstein series of level $\Gamma_1(N)$ and character $\chi$.
+In this paper, we give a new explanation of congruences of Eisenstein series of level $\Gamma_1(N)$ and character $\chi$.
 Our approach is based on Katz's algebro-geometric explanation of $p$-adic congruences of normalized Eisenstein series $E_{2k}$ of level $1$.
 One crucial step in our argument is to reformulate a Riemann-Hilbert correspondence in Katz's explanation in terms of Dieudonn\'e theory of height $1$ formal $A$-modules and their finite subgroup schemes.
 We give a generalization of this Riemann-Hilbert correspondence in terms of formal groups of height greater than $1$.

-We further connect congruences of modular forms in the Eisenstein subspace $\Ecal_{k}(\Gamma_1(N),\chi)$ with certain group cohomology involving the Dirichlet character $\chi$.
-When $\chi$ is trivial, this group cohomology computes the image of the $J$-homomorphism in the stable homotopy groups of spheres.
-We have therefore connected congruences of Eisenstein series $E_{2k}$ of level $1$ to the image of $J$.